YingJames/ForceGraphGenerator/README.md

 * Step Forward: this will move one step forward in the traversal and pause if currently playing
 * Step Backward: this will move one step backward in the traversal and pause if currently playing

 You can click and drag the nodes on the canvas in order to move them with your mouse.
 Notice how each node and edges interact with each other when you move them 😎.
-It's quit cool, but doesn't serve any real function 😅.
-Hopefully you find this cool because this feature took a month to implement fully.

 ## Implementation
 * React
 * Typescript